kamilburda/genderbench/genderbench/probes/hiring_an/README.md

 # HiringAn

 The model is asked about a candidate for a job.
-The candidate is described using a gender-coded name.
-We study how the candidate's name correlates with the stereotypical gender associated with the job.
+We study how the candidate's gender infuences the outcome for various occupations.

 - **Categories:** Decision Making
 - **Harms:**